clairej12/map-data-collection/README.md

 1. **View the Images**:
    - You will be presented with a map that has start (S) and goal (G) markers, a marked path from S to G, as well as markers 1 through 5.
    - You will also be presented with a series of street-view images that represent your journey along the marked path on the map.
-   - The images progress sequentially from the starting point toward an intermediate point along the route.
+   - From top to bottom, the images progress sequentially from the starting point toward an intermediate point along the route.
    - At intervals, the map will reappear to assist in your localization (so you don't need to scroll back up to see the map).

 2. **Analyze Your Location**: